MicrosoftDocs/power-pages-docs/power-pages-docs/configure/custom-page-layouts.md

     :::image type="content" source="media/custom-page-layouts/new-web-template.png" alt-text="The + New menu option from the Active Web Templates page in the Portal Management app.":::

-1. Fill in the required fields.
+1. Fill in the fields.

     |Field  |Value  |
     |---------|---------|